QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 We will use a kernel density estimator from [scikit-learn](https://scikit-learn.org/stable/).

-Here is an example of fitting kernel density estimators and plotting the result
+Here is an example of using kernel density estimators and plotting the result

 ```{code-cell} ipython3
 from sklearn.neighbors import KernelDensity